USER1043/MovieViewer/README.md

 - Basic state management in React
 - Handling async operations in React

+## Acknowledgments

+This project is based on the React and Vite tutorial by [Tech With Tim](https://youtu.be/G6D9cBaLViA?si=B4mwQg16VJdr5Hu0).
+Big thanks to Tech With Tim for the clear and helpful content that guided me through building this app.

 ## Notes

 - This app uses the public MovieDB API, no authentication required.